 New research from the School of Public Health at the University of Saskatchewan shows that research on drinking water and health outcomes in Indigenous communities in Canada is limited and has occurred on an opportunistic basis.

 Drs.
-Lori Bradford, Lalita Bharadwaj, Udoka Okpalauwaekwe, and Cheryl Waldner assert that there is a need for more research funding, and inquiry to inform policy decisions for improvements of water quality and health-related outcomes in Indigenous communities.
+Lori Bradford, Lalita Bharadwaj, Udoka Okpalauwaekwe, and Cheryl Waldner assert that there is a need for more research, funding, and inquiry to inform policy decisions for improvements of water quality and health-related outcomes in Indigenous communities.

 Dr. Bharadwaj said, “We need to start linking health impacts-effects at all levels of the multi-barrier approach (MBA) to safe drinking water.
 This includes a refined definition of health from an indigenous perspective and what water quality, quantity mean to the people in the community in relation to health and well-being.”

 She added,”If you look at the situation overtime nothing has really changed in relation to the decisions and strategies put in place thus far.
-So I think that research is needed to better inform decisions makers to the complexity of the issues and that a one size fits all strategy/decision of improvement will not meet the needs of all communities or address the related drinking water issues,” she said.
+So I think that research is needed to better inform decisions makers to the complexity of the issues and that a one size fits all strategy/decision of improvement will not meet the needs of all communities or address the related drinking water issues.”

 The research team conducted a scoping review to identify peer-reviewed literature that examined challenges related to drinking water and health in Indigenous communities in Canada.
 Key search terms were developed and mapped on five bibliographic databases and online searches for grey literature using relevant government websites were completed.